 Skin testing is the most reliable form of allergy testing.
-Because mast cells are located in high numbers just under the skin, results of skin testing has proven to be more accurate than blood testing in diagnosing allergies.
-Our educational video explaining allergy skin testing helps explain skin testing in more detail.
+Because mast cells are located in high numbers just under the skin, results of skin testing have proven to be more accurate than blood testing in diagnosing allergies.

-Skin testing is a simple series of tiny pricks made on your back.
-The pricks are conducted with a small instrument similar to a plastic toothpick, which contains trace amounts of single allergen like mold spores, pollen, dust mites, and/or animal dander.
-When the results are positive, a small reaction on the skin occurs, usually within 30 minutes.
-A small bump, similar to a mosquito bite, may appear and there may be some itchiness.
-This indicates that you allergic to that specific trigger.
-For those patients who do not react to this type of skin test, an intradermal process may be performed.
+Skin testing is a simple series of tiny scratches made on your back.
+The scratches are conducted with a small instrument similar to a plastic toothpick, which contains trace amounts of a single allergen, such as mold, pollen, dust mite, and/or animal dander.
+When the results are positive, a small reaction on the skin occurs, usually within 20 minutes.
+This reaction is generally a small bump, similar to a mosquito bite, and may cause some itchiness.
+This indicates that you are allergic to that specific trigger.
+Following the scratch test on the back, some patients may also receive intradermal testing, where a small amount of the allergen is injected under the skin of the arm to see if it causes a reaction.